On-line algorithms for multiplication and division in real and complex numeration systems: Algorithms of Trivedi and Ercegovac

 \section{Algorithms of Trivedi and Ercegovac}

 The on-line multiplication and the on-line division algorithms we describe below are the same as the algorithms introduced by Trivedi and Ercegovac for computation in integer bases with a symmetric alphabet \cite{TrivediErcegovac, ErcegovacLang}.
-Our modification for non-standard numeration systems for arbitrary base $\beta$ (in general a complex number) and a alphabet $\A$ (in general a finite set of complex numbers) steams in a specific choice of the function $\Select$.
+Our modification for non-standard numeration systems for arbitrary base $\beta$ (in general a complex number) and a alphabet ${\mathcal{A}}$ (in general a finite set of complex numbers) concerns only a choice of the function $\Select$.

-In the sequel, by a $(\beta, \A)$-representation of a number $X$ we understand a (possibly infinite) string $x_{-n}x_{-n+1}\cdots$ of digits $x_j \in \A$ such that $X = \sum_{j=-n}^{+\infty} x_j\beta^{-j}$; we also denote it $X =x_{-n}x_{-n+1}\cdots x_0 \decdot x_1x_2 \cdots$.
+In the sequel, by a $(\beta, {\mathcal{A}})$-representation of a number $X$ we understand a (possibly infinite) string $x_{-n}x_{-n+1}\cdots$ of digits $x_j \in {\mathcal{A}}$ such that $X = \sum_{j=-n}^{+\infty} x_j\beta^{-j}$; we also denote it $X =x_{-n}x_{-n+1}\cdots x_0 \decdot x_1x_2 \cdots$.